Keep the Lights On: Plot

 In 2003, with Paul's release from rehab and Erik's success with his film, Erik assumes everything will be better.
 The assumption is rocked when he learns that Paul left home while he was at work.
 While his sister comforts him, Erik gets a call from Paul who tells him to visit him at a hotel.
 Paul displays erratic behavior, trying to pretend he is okay while it is clear to Erik that he hasn't improved since rehab.
 Erik tries to convince Paul to return home, but he remains at the hotel and hires a male prostitute whom he has sex with while Erik watches.
 Erik goes to visit Russ, and the two share drugs and possibly sex.

 In 2006, after not having seen each other for about a year, Paul meets Erik at a diner where both seem better than before.
-Erik invites Paul to spend the night at his apartment, to which Paul agrees while avoiding to having sex before going to sleep.
+Erik invites Paul to spend the night at his apartment, to which Paul agrees while avoiding sex before going to sleep.
 Erik later runs into Igor and the two have a drink at a bar.

 When spending time together in the countryside, Erik asks Paul how he feels about their relationship.
-Paul turns aggressive and gives Erik an ultimatum.
-They either decide to move in together or break up.
-Erik says they should move in together, but later at night drives to Paul's apartment to tell him that he changed his mind.
+Paul turns aggressive and gives Erik an ultimatum: Erik must decide whether they should move in together or break up.
+Erik ultimately says they should move in together.
+But later that night, he drives to Paul's apartment to tell him that he changed his mind.
 He walks Paul to work and admits that he still loves him, although Paul is skeptical.
 The two hug and Paul tells Erik to be well.